 Realistically, developing a data-driven business strategy in the present world is nothing but a challenging task.
 However, the use of data mining techniques has been adopted by numerous business analysts to examine a large set of data.
 Apart from that, they’ve grown even further to the extent of extracting unknown knowledge and patterns to identify effective ways to personalize business strategies.

 In the business world of today, companies and businesses solely rely on the accumulation of data.
 In reality, making sense of the accumulated data could throw the most experienced analysts on an occasional loop.
 However, data mining techniques remain a trusted procedure that any analyst can rely on despite the perceived challenges and difficulties.
 What exactly is data mining?
 What are the data mining techniques?
 Where are these techniques used?
 These and more are some of the areas we’ll be covering in this piece.

 Simply put, data mining is an analytical procedure to convert raw data into meaningful and useful pieces of information.
-It is the application of specific software to mine through a wide array of data in a search for specific patterns that communicate both knowledge and insights into the business owner.
+It is the application of specific software to mine through a wide array of data whether it's social media platforms or other data sources in a search for specific patterns that communicate both knowledge and insights into the business owner.